-The Queensmill Trust (TQT) puts the needs of each student at the centre of all learning and social experiences and has a commitment to a high standard approach to Careers Education, Information, Advice and Guidance (CEIAG).
-Through CEIAG work TQT uses a nurturing approach, to raise aspirations, promote equality of opportunity, to ensure every student gains the confidence, self-belief, as well as the skills, knowledge and experience required to manage their own career progress.
+Queensmill College puts the needs of each student at the centre of all learning and social experiences and has a commitment to a high standard approach to Careers Education, Information, Advice and Guidance (CEIAG).
+Through CEIAG work we use a nurturing approach, to raise aspirations, promote equality of opportunity, to ensure every student gains the confidence, self-belief, as well as the skills, knowledge and experience required to manage their own career progress.